Current Advice on Parasite Control:

 Public Health Considerations

-- More than 100 human cases of pulmonary dirofilariasis have been reported in the United States in last fifty years.
+- More than 100 human cases of pulmonary dirofilariasis have been reported in the United States in the last fifty years.

 Human dirofilariasis results in nodular inflammation of the lungs.

 - Pulmonary nodules are usually solitary and form around dead immature heartworms.

 - Nodules are often mistaken for lung tumors or tuberculosis, resulting in unnecessary surgery.

 Prevention is best accomplished through mosquito abatement programs (including screening outdoor kennels), and by using mosquito repellents, wearing protective clothing, and remaining indoors during mosquito feeding periods.

 - Reducing the prevalence of heartworm infection in the definitive canine host will also reduce the risk of D. immitis transmission to people.

 Blagburn BL, Carmichael J, Kaminsky R, Schenker R, Kaplan R, Moorhead A, Prichard R, Geary T, Bourguinat C, Malone J, Bowman DD.
 2013.
 Resistance and heartworm preventives: historical perspective and overview of research.
 ABSTRACT 28, 58th Annual Meeting of the American Association of Veterinary Parasitologists, Chicago, IL, July 20-23.